webplatform/docs/Main_Page/index.md

 We would love your help in improving the content in any way you can &mdash; if you see problems on any pages, fix them, add a note to the article, or get in contact with us using any of the other methods available below.
 We are also looking for people to contribute new material!

+== New to the web? ==

+Check out our [[concepts|Concept pages]].
+These pages describe general concepts related to the Web, and web design and development.

 == Primary web technologies ==

 *[[HTML|HTML]]: HyperText Markup Language is used to describe the content of webpages.